jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 Please ensure that the schema files are included in the ``files`` metadata in ``package.json``.

-When declaring dependencies on JupyterLab packages, use the ``^`` operator before a package version so that the build system installs the newest patch version for a given major and minor version.
-For example, ``^4.0.0`` will install version 4.0.0, 4.0.1, 4.0.2, etc.
+When declaring dependencies on JupyterLab packages, use the ``^`` operator before a package version so that the build system installs the newest patch or minor version for a given major version.
+For example, ``^4.0.0`` will install version 4.0.0, 4.0.1, 4.1.0, etc.

 A system administrator or user can override default values provided in a plugin's settings schema file with the :ref:`overrides.json <overridesjson>` file.